Selfless Inclusions of C*-Algebras: Selfless Inclusions

 \section{Selfless Inclusions}

 We work in the setting of C*-probability spaces $(A,\rho)$; i.e., unital C*-algebras endowed with a distinguished state.
-We always assume the state induces a faithful GNS representation, with the exception of ultrapower states.
+We always assume that the state induces a faithful GNS representation of the C*-algebra, with the exception of ultrapower states.
 Morphisms between C*-probability spaces are unital *-homomorphisms preserving the respective states.
-We often omit reference to the states in the notation, even though all free products below are the reduced free products with respect to the given states.
+We often omit reference to the state of a C*-probability space, e.g., in the formation of reduced free products, if it can be inferred from the context.
+We note however that all free products below are reduced free products with respect to the given states.